While at first you may be intimidated by his size, the gentle Bernese Mountain Dog temperament will win you over.

 This is why you must train your Bernese Mountain Dog from puppyhood.
 Some of those cute puppy behaviors won't be pleasant when he is a fully grown adult.
 There just won't be room on the couch for both of you!

-I recommend basic obedience training for any breed of dog, but particularly so for an intelligent breed such as this one.
-He will enjoy the mental challenge, and will be less likely to turn his mind to activities that won't please you.
+He will enjoy the mental challenge and will be less likely to turn his mind to activities that won't please you.

 Shy Bernese Temperament

 This dog's temperament is naturally cautious and reserved, particularly with people he doesn't know.